 However, the premise here was that you had already baked the last of your starter.
 So, the answer is to use the last scraps of starter in your starter jar.
 For this experiment, I simulated running out of starter.
 I scraped out all the starter from my starter jar and just left the faintest hint of starter in the jar.
-I cover what I did in the video to the right.
+I cover what I did in the video above.
 (Next time, we'll rehearse the video.)

 As mentioned in the video, I put some water in the starter container, cap the container and shake it to dissolve all the starter film and remnant in the water.
 I use about 1/4 cup of water.
 The water looks rather milky after the shaking.
 Then I add 1/2 cup of unbleached all-purpose white flour.
 I use this instead of whole wheat because I am trying to revive a weakened starter.
 Whole wheat has so many organisms in it that it would tend to just start a new starter, which is not the goal of this exercise.
 I did this Saturday evening.

 Sunday morning, I checked out the starter.
 It was bubbly!
 It looked and smelled happy!
 So, I fed it, another 1/4 cup of water and 1/2 cup of flour.
 There has been a good amount of recent research that shows that the thickness of the starter and the temperature of the starter greatly influence which organisms grow in the starter.
 I find thicker starters tend to work better than thinner ones.

 If the emergency recovery procedure doesn't work, and it may not, then your next step is to start a new starter.
 I go back and forth between Professor Calvel's method and the my own method.
 Professor Calvel's is faster and requires less judgement, but it is a bit more persnickety.
 Both work, and work well.